 Yet, if this is impossible and safety is prejudiced, most companies will advise the owner that the wheel cannot be refurbished at this stage.
 Once the repairs are complete, the rim is painted in the appropriate colour.

 Special machining exercises, such as diamond-cutting, follow before the protective clear-coat lacquer is applied.
-The entire procedure is involved but, if you choose your professional wisely, the result is likely to be wheels that are better protected than when they were new.
+The entire procedure is fairly complex but, if you choose your professional firm wisely, the result is likely to be wheels that are better looking and protected than when they were new.

 GEM Motoring Assist is a members’ motoring and road safety organisation in the UK.
 Our aim is to keep our members on the move… whether that’s through our breakdown recovery service or our motoring and road safety expertise.